An Overview of Amberen Menopause Relief

 Customer reviews for Amberen are surprisingly mixed.
-While some customers raved about Amberen helping them sleep through the night and wake up in a good mood and relieving night sweats and mood swings, others decried it for the fact that it contains a form of MSG and the substance that is believed to be a carcinogen, titanium dioxide.
+Many customers raved about Amberen helping them sleep through the night and wake up in a good mood and relieving night sweats and mood swings.

 Caution: Amberen is not intended for use by pregnant or nursing women.
 Do not take if you have severe hypertension.
 If you are taking prescription medication or have any medical condition, consult your doctor before use.
 Discontinue use and consult your doctor if you have any adverse reaction.

 The Bottom Line

 Amberen Multi-Symptom Menopause Relief, for the most part, seems to be a reliable supplement for the easing of menopausal and post-menopausal symptoms.

 In some cases, it can even help to restore hormonal balance.
 It has been used by many customers to alleviate symptoms like mood swings, hot flashes, night sweats, and insomnia.